 Siem Reap is perhaps the best-known city in Cambodia, made famous by the world-renowned Angkor Wat Temple complex.

 While exploring Angkor Wat is an awesome reason to visit this city, there are so many things to do in Siem Reap outside of the famous temples.
-With vibrant culture, great food, and fun nightlife, this is an essential stop on any trip through Cambodia!
+With a vibrant culture, great food, and fun nightlife, this is an essential stop on any trip through Cambodia!

-Best Time to Visit Siem Reap
+Best Time To Visit Siem Reap